openresty/lua-nginx-module/README.markdown

  ngx.req.set_uri_args({ a = 3, b = "hello world" })
 ```

+In the former case, i.e., when the whole query-strng is provided directly,
+the input Lua string should already be well-formed with the URI encoding.
+For security considerations, his method will autoamticaly escape any control and
+whitespace characters (ASCII code 0x00 ~ 0x32 and 0x7F) in the Lua string.

-where in the latter case, this method will escape argument keys and values according to the URI escaping rule.
+In the latter case, this method will escape argument keys and values according to the URI escaping rule.

 Multi-value arguments are also supported: